mikependon/RepoDB.NET/pages/interfaces/idbhelper.md

 ## IDbHelper

-This interface is used to mark a class be a helper class on some database related activity.
-This interface is very useful if you as a developer is planning to optimize the default implementation of the library when it comes to retrieving the list of fields and newly generated identity.
+This interface is used to mark a class to be a database helper object.
+It is very useful if you would like optimize and override the default implementation of the library (ie: retrieving the list of fields, retrieving newly generated identity).

-> The interface can be mapped via `DbConnection` type.

 #### Methods